outdoorbits/little-backup-box/README.md

 ### Remote control mode

-1. Point the browser to *http://[IP-ADDRESS]:8080* (replace *[IP-ADDRESS]* with the actual IP address of the Raspberry Pi)
+1. Point the browser to *http://127.0.0.1:8000* (replace *127.0.0.1* with the actual IP address of the Raspberry Pi).
-2. Start the desired backup mode by pressing the appropriate button.
+2. Start the desired action by pressing the appropriate button.

 <img src="img/rc.png" alt="" />

-The remote control mode gives you access to the **Device backup** action that backs up the */home/pi/BACKUP* folder on the Raspberry Pi to an external storage device.
-This can be useful when you transfer files in the camera backup mode, and later want to back up the transferred files to a external storage device.

 ## Problems?